kadeep-ai/.github/profile/README.md

 ### Chat agent

 The lead surface.
+You talk; it behaves like a QA lead — smoke, regression, explore, mobile, desktop, then a numbered summary.

+- Natural-language flows, suites, and schedules
-Skills-based QA (smoke, regression, explore, mobile, desktop, and more).
-Live view of the browser or device.
-MCP for Cursor / Claude.
+- Live view of the browser or device; take control when needed

-- Natural-language flows and suites
-- Evidence, artifacts, and issue filing
-- Governed memory + credential vault
+- Governed memory (app / you / team) and a credential vault
+- MCP for Cursor / Claude (`flows`, `suites`, `runs`, `issues`)

 </td>
 <td width="50%" valign="top">

 ### Test Management

+The system of record for the work the agent just did — not a second product to log into.

-Flows, suites, schedules, and hooks as first-class objects — plus a project release dashboard.
+- Flows, suites, hooks, and automations

-- Execution, coverage, and defect ageing
-- Release readiness and gate checks
+- Release readiness, gates, coverage heatmap
+- Defect ageing, leakage view, go / no-go
-- Export toward TestRail / Xray formats
+- Export toward TestRail CSV / Xray JSON

 </td>
 </tr>